The WES Credential Evaluation Process Explained

 The WES credential evaluation process involves reviews from both documentation and education system specialists.
 Our document collection, authentication, evaluation, analysis, and quality control standards lead to more accurate evaluation reports.

 Our stringent review process ensures that a WES evaluation is widely accepted and preferred by more than 2,500 educational, business, licensing, and governmental institutions in the U.S. and Canada.

 As stated above, every credential evaluation proceeds through four major stages at WES:

 Stage 1: Document Imaging

 When documents arrive at WES, documentation specialists review each individual page and scan it into our system.
 In many cases, we can accept electronic documents directly from your international institution.
 Check your Required Documents to see if that is an option for you.
-If your institution would like to send your documents to us electronically, please have them submit a request via our Contact Us form.
-They can choose the “Other” category on the form.
+If your institution would like to send your documents to us electronically, please have them Contact Us.
 We will communicate with your institution to explore possibilities for digital document transmission.

 Once your files are in our system, your My Account timeline will reflect: “We are processing a new package or document for your application.”

 In this stage, document examiners compare the scanned images to the physical documents we received to make sure that the file is complete and submitted in the manner specified by WES.
 After reviewing, they determine whether the documents should be accepted.

 At this step, your My Account timeline will reflect: “We are reviewing your documents.”

 The next phase involves document analysis and evaluation.
 A team of analysts with country-specific knowledge handles this operation.
 They review the authenticated documents for accuracy and completeness.